gbote/CodePlatoon/react-hangman/README.md

 ```

 ## Release 1:
-- If someone guesses more 6 letters that aren't part of the word, an alert displaying that the game is over should be displayed.
+- If someone guesseed more 6 letters that aren't part of the word, an alert displaying that the game is over should be displayed.

 ## Stretch Challenge:
-- Incorporate a 3rd party API to get random words (instead of relying on a limited list of words)
+- Incorporate a 3rd party API (Random Word API) to get random words, instead of relying on a limited list of words.